 Being friends gives your the opportunity to test-drive the new relationship without risking too much.
 Because there is no pressure to be anything other than two people enjoying spending time together, the “new” relationship has time to grow and feel comfortable for both of you.

-Make sure you communicate to your ex, in words and actions, that you still have romantic feelings for them, but are content with being friends if it leads to getting back together at some point.
+Make sure you communicate in your ‘break-up acceptance’ text or email that still have romantic feelings for them but are content with being friends if it leads to getting back together at some point.
+This is really important because your ‘break-up acceptance’ text or email, if worded well can be the difference between things rapidly moving forward and the two of you going your separate ways.

 If possible define in very clear terms what being ‘friends’ means to you and ask your ex if they are okay with it.
 Encourage them to communicate their boundaries and what they’re comfortable with in terms of contact, space, time spent together, seeing other people, intimacy etc.